journal-club/wiki-data/news/oped/name-of-education.md

 PPS: The intent is not to take dig at anyone or any collective (faculty or students) but to initiate a debate.
 In this attempt, I might have taken liberties on facts that I am not aware of.
 Apologies if misrepresentations did seep in.

 *Op-Ed article by Sharad Hotha.
-Edited by Rohit Dwivedula*
+Edited by Rohit Dwivedula.
+Published 6th May, 2018.*